 “I didn’t know you were looking to move.”

 “There are too many memories in that old house.
 I needed to move on.
 I got a good land contract deal.
 In some way, I feel I need to be here.”

 It was the first time in her life she made a big, spontaneous decision, one of the rare times I saw her happy.
 After getting settled in Ravensgate, Sandy invited me over for a tour of the new house.
 I was eager to check the thing out.

 I took the six-hour drive north.
 Ravensgate’s population was around three thousand.
-I drove through the small downtown area, the atmosphere somber with its small old-fashioned shops.
+I drove through the small downtown area on Main Street, the atmosphere somber with its small old-fashioned shops.

 The house was surrounded by woods, the nearest neighbor blocks away.
 A tall green spruce stood on the lawn to the left, casting a pleasant shade on the grass.
 Oddly, jagged rocks jutted up from the ground, surrounding the edge of the lawn.